Being a petite mom who travels often and lives in a city condo with 4 flights of stairs, I get lots of questions on lightweight compact strollers!

 Weight: 16 lbs

 Both strollers can be opened with one hand, but Colugo can also fold up one-handed, which is a great feature.
 The Yoyo folds up via a two-hand, two-step move that takes a little practice to get the hang of, but it’s easy enough once you do.
-In either case, we’ve always found it best to handle a stroller while wearing a baby carrier (this petite-friendly mini carrier has been our favorite!), especially when doing trips solo in and out of house with a newborn.
+In either case, we’ve always found it best to handle a stroller while wearing a baby carrier, especially when doing trips solo in and out of house with a newborn.

 NEWBORN USE & Car Seat Compatibility